 New Innovation in MSW Field Experience: Virtual Field Simulation Now Available

-With this new SOS field placement program, students in the online MSW program now have the option to complete a portion of their field hours in a virtual, online environment.
+With this new SOS field placement program, students now have the option to complete a portion of their field hours in a virtual, online environment.
 This enhances the generalist and specialization skills of students prior to placement, increases accessibility, and ensures that students are grounded in competency-based skills.

 Accredited by the Council for Social Work Education (CSWE)